Role

 To ensure Instagram Events meets real user needs, I developed a user persona that illustrates how users discover, plan, and attend events.

-Sarah Williams - Our user persona
+Sarah Williams - Instagram Events' key user persona

 Ideate